What Is Stroke-Related Visual Dysfunction?

-- Intraluminal filament MCAO (transient or permanent).
-The most widely used rodent focal ischemia model: a monofilament introduced via the internal carotid occludes the MCA origin, producing combined striatal and cortical infarction.
+- Intraluminal filament MCAO (transient or permanent): The most widely used rodent focal ischemia model: a monofilament introduced via the internal carotid occludes the MCA origin, producing combined striatal and cortical infarction.
 Because the ophthalmic artery originates proximal to the MCA, MCAO also compromises ipsilateral retinal perfusion.
-Bhatt et al (2012, Front Neurol) confirmed functional and structural retinal damage in MCAO rats.
-The Striatech publication by Colon Ortiz et al (2022) characterizing neurovascular injury used an ischemic stroke model in which OptoDrum detected visual acuity deficits downstream of the cerebrovascular insult (Colon Ortiz et al, 2022, Cell Death Dis).
+A Striatech publication characterizing neurovascular injury used an ischemic stroke model in which OptoDrum detected visual acuity deficits downstream of the cerebrovascular insult (Colon Ortiz et al, 2022, Cell Death Dis).

-- Photothrombotic cortical stroke.
-Systemic administration of a photosensitizing dye (Rose Bengal) combined with focal transcranial laser illumination generates a platelet-rich thrombus in cortical microvasculature, producing a well-demarcated infarct at the target region.
+- Photothrombotic cortical stroke: Systemic administration of a photosensitizing dye (Rose Bengal) combined with focal transcranial laser illumination generates a platelet-rich thrombus in cortical microvasculature, producing a well-demarcated infarct at the target region.
 When directed at the visual cortex or posterior parietal area, it creates reproducible cortical visual field defects.
-Dhanesha et al (2023, Front Neurol) note that photothrombosis offers stereotactic precision with low mortality, making it well-suited for studying visual cortex plasticity.

-- Endothelin-1 (ET-1) intracerebral injection.
-Perivascular or intracortical microinjection of the potent vasoconstrictor endothelin-1 induces focal, concentration-dependent ischemia via arterial vasospasm.
+- Endothelin-1 (ET-1) intracerebral injection: Perivascular or intracortical microinjection of the potent vasoconstrictor endothelin-1 induces focal, concentration-dependent ischemia via arterial vasospasm.
 When targeted to the visual cortex or posterior cerebral territory, it can model cortical visual deficits with controlled infarct size and gradual reperfusion kinetics that more closely mimic clinical transient ischemic events than the abrupt filament-based occlusion.
-Cook et al (2017, Sci Rep) established the ET-1 model in non-human primates; the analogous rodent protocol has been validated for reproducible focal lesions in mice (Horie et al, 2008, J Neurosci Methods).
-Visual readouts have not yet been formally incorporated into most ET-1 rodent studies, representing an unmet experimental opportunity for optomotor-based longitudinal tracking.
+(Horie et al., 2008, J Neurosci Methods)

-- Combined stroke and retinal ischemia-reperfusion injury model.
-Yu et al (2022) used a model that produced concurrent cerebral and retinal ischemia-reperfusion injury, exploiting the shared vascular anatomy of the two territories.
+- Combined stroke and retinal ischemia-reperfusion injury model: Model that produced concurrent cerebral and retinal ischemia-reperfusion injury, exploiting the shared vascular anatomy of the two territories.
 OptoDrum detected functional visual deficits and their subsequent partial rescue by cell-based neuroprotective therapy (Yu et al, 2022, Biomaterials).
-This model is discussed further in the retinal ischemia-reperfusion injury cluster.
+This model is discussed further here: Retinal Ischemia Reperfusion Injury.

 How Can Striatech Tools support Your Study?